-Whether you’re heading to The Plaza, NYC, or the Burj Al Arab, Dubai, you’re going to want to look the part.
+Whether you’re heading to Aman, New York, or the Burj Al Arab, Dubai, you’re going to want to look the part.
 RIMOWA, the world-renown German premium luggage brand, elegantly intertwines luxurious designs with innovative engineering and timeless design.

 Founded in 1898, in Cologne, Germany, RIMOWA is part of the LVMH group.
-The brand is recognised the world over for expertly crafting some of the best hardshell suitcases to cater for the jet-set and frequent flyers in the known.
-They were the first brand to introduce aluminium trunk back in 1937 and innovated again with polycarbonate luggages in 2000.
+The luxury brand is recognized the world over for expertly crafting some of the best hardshell suitcases to cater to the jet set and frequent flyers in the known.
+They were the first brand to introduce aluminum trunks back in 1937 and innovated again with polycarbonate luggage in 2000.

 Samsonite: Best lightweight luggage brand

-Holding the title of the world’s oldest luggage brand, travellers have been trusting the expertise of Samsonite for over one hundred years.
+Holding the title of the world’s oldest luggage brand, travelers have been trusting the expertise of Samsonite for over one hundred years.